hhoo2/Birthday_Wisher_Bot/README.md

 <b><a href="https://replit.com/@HayOo1/BirthdayWisherBot" style="color:purple;">Click here to use this program in Replit</a></b>

 ![alt text](/program.png)

+## Features
+Automated Birthday Emails: The script automates the process of sending personalized birthday emails, saving you time and ensuring your friends and loved ones receive heartfelt wishes on their special day.

 ## Configuration

-Before using the Birthday Wisher Bot, follow these steps to set up and customize the script:
+Before using the Birthday Wisher Bot, follow these steps to set up and customize the script in main.py:

 1. **Gmail Credentials**: Replace the placeholder values in the script with your Gmail email address and password.